-For a more user-friendly mobile browsing experience, you can follow these steps to move address bar to the bottom in Chrome browser for Android.
+For a more user-friendly mobile browsing experience, you can follow these steps to move address bar and browser controls to the bottom of the page in Chrome browser for Android.

-Having web browsers with the address bar located at the top of the screen is something that we are comfortable with on PC browsers.
+Having web browsers with the address bar and browser controls located at the top of the screen is something that we are comfortable with on PC browsers.
 It makes sense there on PCs, but then smartphones came along and developers just carried over the practice to mobile.